Juniper/nita/README.md

 Build step 'Execute shell' marked build as failure
 Finished: FAILURE
 ```
+This occurs because windows uses a different format for text files.
 If you head over to the git bash shell and use the 'cd' (example: cd src) command into your src file to nita to examples and into the ebgp_wan file and type out:

 ```
 $ vi dump.sh